AlterMannomann/SQL/README.md

 This is, what I call **foam**.
 Swirls in swirls of swirls, apart from the wave movement and structure itself.
 Currently I have no clue how to realize this with the current technical system restrictions we have (including the impossibility to visualize anything above n = 3 in a correct way).
 Thus I implement a playback log for the multiverse, which can be used as input for the foam chaos calculation at a later point in time, which may create a playback log for the visualization of dimension n < 4.

 But even if this can be visualized, we will see it from outside, not from inside.
 A blind god so to say.
 You may choose a point inside and calculate everything including relativity from this point to get an idea of the inside.
 But you won't be able to see everything from inside within a time frame that is limited to human life with current tools and systems.

+## Technical
+Removed DOC folder, to get a correct representation of the code base.
+Anyone may create the documentation with tools like SQL Developer.